 If your organization has a large number of reportable properties for another state, you should file a report with that state.

-YOU MUST INCLUDE; (password sent separate than the file), company and contact name, report amount, phone number and email address.
+YOU MUST INCLUDE; (if password protected - password sent in a separate email) company and contact name, report amount, phone number and email address.
 If filing multiple reports include this information for each separate report unless all reports are identified in one comprehensive overview.

 Reports received without passwords will be flagged as non-compliant and may result in interest and penalties.

 Remittances must be made payable to the State of Alaska Unclaimed Property Program.
 ACH and Wire instructions are available by contacting us at email@example.com or by telephone (907) 465-2394.

 Unclaimed Property Program

 If you choose to submit your report and check by courier:

 If you choose to submit your encrypted HRS Pro (.hde) file or other password protected software by:

 CD - mail to one of the addresses above